 Using progressive images, along with adding appropriate titles and alt tags, can propel your overall SEO efforts through your visual content.

 As you can see, focusing on something simple like a slightly-faster image load speed can have ripple effects across your entire website and search efforts.
 Webmasters who are cognizant of these small details can make sure that their brand pages rank well and provide positive experiences for customers.

 Discover Additional Ways to Optimize Your Website

 Your images are only one piece of your SEO puzzle.
 Even websites with the best images can have poor performance if the design and optimization are lacking.
 If you want to pack a bigger punch with your website presence, reach out to the experts for help.
-Request a Free SEO Assessment from Trinity Insight to learn how your website can improve and which search opportunities are just within reach.
+Request a free 30 minute consultation from Trinity to learn how your website can improve and which search opportunities are just within reach.